 Recovery rate

 If you’re below 8% after 200 sends, check timing first.
-The most common cause is a delay longer than two hours on Email 1.
+The most common cause is a delay longer than 2 hours on Email 1.
 The second most common issue: no product image in the first email.
+Fix one variable at a time, then wait for another 50 sends before evaluating.

 Revenue per email sent